Netflix added 5 million customers, but Wall Street is panicking

-Netfix is such a juggernaut that it added "only" 5.2 million subscribers last quarter, and everyone is hitting the panic button.
+Netflix is such a juggernaut that it added "only" 5.2 million subscribers last quarter, and everyone is hitting the panic button.

 The streaming company gained about 1 million fewer customers than it had expected.
 It now has about 130 million customers worldwide.